 Principle Compliance Comment A - Behaving with integrity, demonstrating a strong commitment to ethical values and respecting the rule of law Elected members and officers from both constituent authorities are expected to abide by their respective codes of conduct.
 In order to avoid duplication, the Board relies on the register of interests and gifts maintained by the relevant constituent authorities for elected members.
 These can be found at: Orkney Islands Council - Register of Interests & Gifts Shetland Islands Council - Register of Interests & Gifts Shetland Islands Council - Register of Interests & Gifts The Assessor is bound by the policies of the Board and also must adhere to the professional standards and ethics regime set by the RICS.
-There were no recorded breaches of codes of conduct by officers or members during the 2022/23.
+There were no recorded breaches of codes of conduct by officers or members during the 2023/24.
 Standing Orders regulate the form and content of Board meetings.
 Financial Regulations and Contract Standing Orders, modelled on those of Orkney Islands Council, provide a scheme of delegation for financial decisions.
-These can be found here: OIC Cintract Standing Orders OIC Contract Standing Orders on 30 June 2022, while work to develop Financial Regulations specific to the Board is underway.
+These can be found here: OIC Financial Regulations OIC Contract Standing Orders The Board reviewed its Standing Orders on 30 June 2022, while work to develop Financial Regulations specific to the Board is underway.
 A new Scheme of Delegation for Officers was developed and approved by the Board at its meeting on 8 December 2022.
 On 30 June 2022, Board Members received an induction session which covered the following matters: The role of the Valuation Joint Board.
 The functions and statutory duties of the Assessor and Electoral Registration Officer.
 An overview of the Assessor duties.
+An overview of the Electoral Registration duties.
 Board Governance.
 Financial Governance.
-Financial Governance.
-Financial Governance.
 Roles and Responsibilities of Board Members.
-This session was repeated on 17 November 2022 for those Board Members unable to attend the initial session and for substitute Board Members.
-On 8 December 2022, an informal seminar took place with Board Members.
-On 8 December 2022, an informal seminar took place with Board Members which covered the Lessons Learned from the 2020/21 External Au
+This session was repeated on 17 November 2022 for those Board Members unable to attend the initial session and for substitute Board Members was approved: Item 09 Seminars and Training for Board Members.pdf (orkney.gov.uk)